WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 1. Splitting the data into training, validation and testing samples.

 For this, we have a function called "splitAndSave".
-Basically, it splits the dataset into the three subsets.
-Each of the subsets consists of two folders: Parasitized and Uninfected.
+It creates a new folder containing three subfolders: train, validation and test.
+Each of the subfolders consists of two subsets: Parasitized and Uninfected.

 2. Loading and labeling the data.